Rachel Eliza Griffiths: Career

-Born in Washington, D.C., Griffiths graduated from St. Mark's High School and the University of Delaware, where she earned her undergraduate degree and her first master's degree.
-She received the MFA in creative writing from Sarah Lawrence College.
-She has been awarded several fellowships, including from Cave Canem Foundation, Kimbilio, Millay Colony, Vermont Studio Center, Provincetown Fine Arts Work Center, Robert Rauschenberg Foundation, and Yaddo.
+Griffiths has been awarded several fellowships, including from Cave Canem Foundation, Kimbilio, Millay Colony, Vermont Studio Center, Provincetown Fine Arts Work Center, Robert Rauschenberg Foundation, and Yaddo.

-Among the many journals, periodicals and other outlets in which Griffiths has been published are The New Yorker, The Paris Review, The New York Times, Virginia Quarterly Review, The Progressive, The Georgia Review, Gulf Coast, Callaloo, Poets & Writers, American Poetry Review, Los Angeles Review of Books, Guernica, The Writer's Chronicle, Transition, American Poet, Mosaic, Indiana Review, and Ecotone Magazine.
+She has been published are The New Yorker, The Paris Review, The New York Times, Virginia Quarterly Review, The Progressive, The Georgia Review, Gulf Coast, Callaloo, Poets & Writers, American Poetry Review, Los Angeles Review of Books, Guernica, The Writer's Chronicle, Transition, American Poet, Mosaic, Indiana Review, and Ecotone Magazine.

-In 2011, she featured in the first poetry issue of Oprah Winfrey's O Magazine.
+In 2011, she was featured in the first poetry issue of Oprah Winfrey's O Magazine.

-Griffiths was the creator of the series of video interview Poets on Poetry (P.O.P), in which contemporary poets discuss poetry "in relation to individual human experience and culture".
+Griffiths was the creator of the series of video interviews Poets on Poetry (P.O.P), in which contemporary poets discuss poetry "in relation to individual human experience and culture".

 Speaking in 2015 about working in a variety of genres, she said: "I like the fluidity each genre offers me spatially, emotionally, and creatively.
 I can take an idea, word/fragment, or image and open it up across forms."

 She is the author of five collections of poems: Miracle Arrhythmia (2010), The Requited Distance (2011), Mule & Pear (2011), Lighting the Shadow (2015), and Seeing the Body (2020).

+Mule & Pear won the 2012 inaugural Poetry Award from the Black Caucus of the American Library Association, and Lighting the Shadow was a finalist for the 2015 Balcones Poetry Prize and for the 2016 Phillis Wheatley Book Award (Poetry category).

-In Seeing the Body, Griffiths uses photography as well as poetry to tell the story of her mother's death in 2014 and, as described by Guernica magazine, "brings together poetry and photography to powerful effect, providing the reader with an experience that’s both visually and emotionally arresting".
+In 2020's Seeing the Body, Griffiths uses photography as well as poetry to tell the story of her mother's death in 2014 and, as described by Guernica magazine, "brings together poetry and photography to powerful effect, providing the reader with an experience that’s both visually and emotionally arresting".
 For the Los Angeles Review of Books, "The result is a radiant and soulful collection."
 Seeing the Body was selected as one of NPR's Best Books of 2020, and was a nominee for the 2021 NAACP Image Award for Outstanding Literary Work – Poetry.
 Seeing the Body won the 2021 Hurston/Wright Legacy Award for Poetry, and was also the winner of the 2021 Paterson Poetry Prize awarded by the Poetry Center at Passaic County Community College.

 Anthologies in which work by Griffiths has appeared include Black Nature: Four Centuries of African American Nature Poetry (edited by Camille T. Dungy, 2009), New Daughters of Africa, edited by Margaret Busby (2019), and The Best American Poetry 2021 (edited by Tracy K. Smith).

 Griffiths was chosen as poet-in-residence for 2020 at the Stella Adler Studio of Acting.

 In February 2021, Griffiths was guest editor for the Academy of American Poets initiative Poem-a-Day.

-Her forthcoming debut novel, entitled Promise, will be published by Random House.

-She lives in New York City.
+Her 2023 debut novel, Promise, was published by Random House in the US, and John Murray in the UK.
+It was described in Kirkus Reviews as a "stunning and evocative portrait of love, pride, and survival".
+The Times reviewer said "Promise is by turns enchanting and enraging, and it left me emotionally shattered."